Bitaxe miners

 A default configuration

-Plug your Bitaxe into power, then connect it to your PC using a USB to USB-C cable.
+Plug your Bitaxe into power, then connect it to your PC using a USB-A to USB-C cable.

 To identify your Bitaxe's device file, run the following command in your terminal: